lucregrassi/CAIR_client_instructions/README.md

 * The *plan* is the actual sequence of actions and related parameters that the client should execute following a user request
 * The *reply* is the reply of the system

+**Note**: to delete all client data and restart the conversation from zero, it is sufficient to remove the *state.txt* file before launching the script.

 ## How can you develop your custom client?
 A client for the CAIR server can be developed for any device equipped with a microphone/keyboard and a speaked/screen to acquire and provide speech or text.
 The example script provided in this repository can be used as a starting point for implementing a client for any device.